 - Early Years' This is a free service developed for parents/carers to attend with their children aged 15 months-5 years.
-It is delivered from rooms leased at Floreat Wandsworth School which used to house the Charity Office.
+It is delivered from rooms leased at Floreat Wandsworth School.
 The programme focuses on behaviours, relationships and developmental play, underpinned by ABA.
 We tailor teaching techniques around the needs and preferences of each child.
-The service offers a flexible approach, with attendance designed to fit around the timetable of each family.
-The year finished at capacity with 32 families. - Park House School (48 North Side, Wandsworth Common) delivers education from Reception age through to Year 8 (4 13yrs old).
+The service offers a flexible approach, with attendance designed to fit around the timetable of each family. - Park House School (48 North Side, Wandsworth Common) Ofsted Rated Outstanding delivers education from Reception age through to Year 8 (4 13yrs old).
 The school benefits from the substantial refurbishment in 2010 and has continued to adapt the environment to meet the needs of the younger learners by creating a sensory play area using existing resources.
-93% of pupils made expected or exceeded expected progress during this academic year and continue to access individualised timetables within a broad and balanced curriculum.
-The year finished with 48 pupils.
-In December 2018 Park House School was confirmed as outstanding. - Tram House School (520 Garratt Lane, Earlsfield) educates Year 9 to Year 14 (aged 14 19yrs).
-In 2015 BeyondAutism was granted long awaited planning permission for our Garratt Lane site, known as Tram House, which was then purchased in December 2015 for £950,000.
-Triodos Bank provided loan financing of £2.5 million which was used to repay the Cooperative Bank debt in full and to contribute £595,888 to the purchase price of Tram House.
-The children at Tram House had been temporarily re-located to Floreat School, also on Garratt Lane, whilst the re-development work was carried out.
-The construction company broke ground in July 2016 and the school opened to the pupils in January 2018.
-We launched our capital appeal to help fund the redevelopment of Tram House in December 2015 at a reception hosted by Samantha Cameron at 10 Downing Street and proceeds of this appeal at the end of the financial year amounted to £1,099,851 all of which was realised at year end.
-The year finished with 36 pupils, at full capacity.
-82% of pupils made expected or exceeded expected progress during this academic year.
-In July 2018 we received a full Ofsted inspection and were rated as Outstanding in all areas. - Post-19 (Hub base Goldhawk Road, Hammersmith) offers education and training to young adults aged 19 25yrs.
+All pupils continue to access individualised timetables within a broad and balanced curriculum.
+The year finished with 56 pupils at full capacity. - Tram House School (520 Garratt Lane, Earlsfield) Ofsted Rated Outstanding educates Year 9 to Year 14 (aged 14 19yrs).
+The year finished with 37 pupils, at full capacity. - Post-19 (Wandsworth andHammersmith hubs) offers education and training to young adults aged 19 - 25yrs.
 The learners follow an individualised programme focused on developing communication and independent living skills in preparation for adulthood, underpinned by ABA/VB.
-The hub is leased from Yarrow and provides 3 substantial sized rooms, a kitchen, shower facilities and access to a garden.
+The service continued to operate out of the Yarrow premises on Goldhawk Road and we opened the new premises in Wandsworth in the second half of the autumn term.
 Through partnerships with other organisations, our learners spend around 50% of their week working and learning in their local communities.
-The year finished, as planned, with 8 learners. - Outreach & Training a range of outreach and training that utilises the knowledge and expertise of our highly skilled staff to deliver life changing outcomes for children and young people with autism in other schools and at home.
-We are able to tailor all of our services to suit individual needs.
-The team of associate consultants (BCBAs and specialist teachers) are self-employed and all sign up to, and are monitored by, our Minimum Quality Standards.
-They go into schools to deliver whole school staff training, specific 1:1 staff training and interventions that enable children to successfully maintain their placements, at a time when school exclusion rates of children with autism are at an all-time high.
-During this year we delivered outreach services to 7 schools in Southwark and Ealing.
+The year finished, as planned, with 18 learners. - Research & Learning this new department covers several areas, including the housing of the strategic and daily operation of outreach and training.
+Activities also include the employment project, providing professional development through the ABA podcast series as well as the distribution of BeyondAutism case studies.
+As part of the employment project, we have recruited a Specialist Vocational Advisor, funded through the City Bridge Trust, and have started the development and production of a vocational tool kit that will help maximise the workforce participation of young people with autistic spectrum disorders.